sishanhewa/Local-Video-Downloader/README.md

 ### 1) Open the project
 1. Launch **IntelliJ IDEA**
 2. **File → Open**
-3. Select the folder: `yt-downloader-electron`
+3. Select the folder: `Local-Video-Downloader`
 4. Trust the project when prompted.

 ### 2) Configure Node.js in IntelliJ